jtdaugherty/brick/docs/guide.rst

         }

 If no information is reported for a position, it assumed that it is not drawn, not accepting, and not offering -- and so it will never be rewritten.
+This situation is the ordinary situation where an edge location is not a border at all, or is a border that we don't want to join to other borders.

 Line segments that are *drawn* are used for deciding which part of the ``BorderStyle`` to use if this position needs to be updated.
 (See also `The Active Border Style`_.)
-For example, suppose a position needs to be redrawn, and has the left and bottom segments drawn; then it will replace the current character with the upper-right corner drawing character ``bsCornerTR`` from its border style.
+For example, suppose a position needs to be redrawn, and already has the left and bottom segments drawn; then it will replace the current character with the upper-right corner drawing character ``bsCornerTR`` from its border style.